 Grilled Hawaiian Chicken (teriyaki glazed grilled chicken, pepper jack cheese, bacon, grilled pineapple, and sweet sriracha slaw)

 Everything I sampled was fresh and attractively presented.
 I was impressed with all the choices PDQ offers, and look forward to taking my family there soon.
 I noticed on the website that on Father’s Day, dads receive a free combo meal with the purchase of any meal — lucky dad!
 And through July 7, it’s BOGO Tender and Nugget Platters, which is a great deal.
-Next time you’re looking for quick, tasty, budget-friendly meal, think of PDQ.
+Next time you’re looking for a quick, tasty, budget-friendly meal, think of PDQ.